AlgyJr/ios_guides/Configuring-a-Parse-Server.md

            });
        ```

-6. Follow [steps #4-#5](https://github.com/ParsePlatform/PushTutorial/blob/master/iOS/README.md#5-adding-code-for-a-push-enabled-application) to enable Push notifications inside your app.
+6. Follow [client steps](http://docs.parseplatform.org/parse-server/guide/#configuring-your-clients-to-receive-push-notifications) to enable Push notifications inside your app.
      * Make sure to use the same bundle identifier as the name specified in your server configuration.
      * Verify that you've turned on Push Notifications in the `Capabilities` section.
      * Click on `Build Setting`", and find (or search for) the `Code Signing Identity` field.
 This field should be set to `iOS Developer` if you're testing against development, or `iOS Distribution` if you're testing in production or building your app for the App Store.